 Matthew 6:33 But SEEK FIRST HIS KINGDOM and his righteousness, and all these things will be given to you as well.

 “Chasing the right thing takes care of everything.”
 I heard this statement when on vacation.
 My son, Lance, is the Executive Pastor at a church where we were vacationing.
-He told us, “When we get out of church, we will come to your condo and see you and Mom.”
+He said, “When we leave church, we will come to your condo and see you and Mom.”
 I said, “No. I want to go to church with you.”
 He said, “That’s all day with four services.”
 I told him, “That’s fine.”
-Now, I’m not saying I go to church every Sunday when on vacation.
-My point is I try desperately not to allow society or the “my, me, myself” to distract me from the one thing needed.
+I’m not saying I go to church every Sunday when on vacation.
+I try desperately not to allow society or the “my, me, myself” to distract me from the one thing needed.

-God will make certain you acquire all things.
-There may be things you want to do rather than seek the kingdom, but I promise, that God will add the things we need when we put Him first.
+God will ensure you acquire all things.
+There may be things you want to do rather than seek the kingdom, but I promise that God will add the things we need when we put Him first.

 Luke 10:42 MARY HAS CHOSEN what is better, and IT WILL NOT BE TAKEN AWAY FROM HER.”